drug-design/course/docs/chapters/adme-properties.md

 #### Dose-Response Relationship

-Pharmacology hypothesizes that there is a relationship between the pharmacological effect and the concentration of a drug at the site of action.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/dose-response-relationship-744769f4'><i class='fa fa-play' aria-hidden='true'></i></button>Pharmacology hypothesizes that there is a relationship between the pharmacological effect and the concentration of a drug at the site of action.
 However, the drug concentration at this site of action cannot  readily be measured, so instead it is measured in the blood by assuming an equilibrium between them.
 Bioavailability is therefore  an indirect measurement of the concentration of the drug at the site of action.
 *[Bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer